krevanth/ZAP/README.md

 ## 3. Project Environment

-The project environment requires Docker to be installed at your site.
+The project environment assumes a Linux based machine and additionally requires Docker to be installed at your site.
 Click [here](https://docs.docker.com/engine/install/) for instructions on how to install Docker.
 The steps here assume that the user is a part of the `docker` group.

 The `SEED` arguments allows passing of specific seed and enabling waveform logging.
 When switching from passing no seed to passing a seed, please run the `clean` make target first.